mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 Properties present in the JSON, but absent in a target struct are ignored.
 This is determined by case-insensitive name matching.
-It allows unmarshaling a selected subset of the JSON data.
+It allows unmarshalling a selected subset of the JSON data.
 For example,

 ```go